ARUNKUMARM17/erode-direct/README.md

 # erode-direct
-A home appliance ecommerce site
+A home appliance ecommerce site for erode-direct